 The also good: They’ve been very responsive to me and favorable in granting my requests.
 For instance, they ran a 25% off sitewide flash sale and I made a purchase before the deadline but decided to make one more only to realize the deadline had past (it was a time zone thing and really my fault because I had waited until the last minute).
 Still, I emailed support and asked if they would honor the discount and they did.

-They very much didn’t have to do this so it was quite the pleasant surprise.
+They very much didn’t have to do this so it was quite the pleasant surprise that they did.

 How are the links?